Former Team Ark Headquarters, four years ago.

 “And Sparrow?”
 Derek asked.

-“Casey told me,” Agent cleared his throat, and gave a bad impression of the girl’s voice: “’Go fuck yourself.’”
+“Casey told me,” Agent cleared his throat, and gave a bad impression of the girl’s voice: “’Go screw yourself.’”
 He gave a weak laugh, adding, “Her words, not mine.
 I guess she’s not quite over what happened to Striker.”

 “Four new members.”
 Agent corrected him.
 “Earthborn isn’t the only person I asked.”

 “You know, Earthborn is standing right here,” David said, raising an eyebrow.
 “I’d like to know what the hell’s going on, too.”

 Agent shook his head, smiling again.
 “Alright then,” he said.
 He walked back over to the elevator, picked up his umbrella, and motioned for the other two to join him.
 “I’ve been tasked by my superiors to start a new team,” he explained as they all crowded into the elevator.
 Hitting the button for the debrief room, he added, “It’s called Project: Asylum.”

 * * * * * * * *